fitexmage/Image-Aesthetics-by-Slice-method/README.md

 # Image Aesthetics by Slice method
 The project is written in Python 2.7.10.
-It is a machine learning algorithm for rating images.
+It is a deep learning algorithm for rating images.

-# Process
+# Function

 ## Process data
     * Slice image to small parts
-    * extract the features
+    * Extract the features

 ## Train model
     * Use CNN to train the model